tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

      ![Demo](./images/schemamixin13.png)

-     Scroll down and hit Apply
+     Scroll down and click Apply.

     ![Demo](./images/schemaapply.png)

-15. We will be adding one more field to the 'orderDetails' object Click "+Add Field" next to this object
+16. We will be adding one more field to the 'orderDetails' object Click "+ Add Field" next to this object

     <kbd><img src="./images/schemamixin12.png"  /></kdb>

-16. On the Field Properties panel to the right add the following
+17. In the Field properties panel on the right, add the following:
     - FieldName = orderID
     - Description = Order ID
     - Type = String